Paavo Järvi: Career

 From 1994 to 1997, Järvi was principal conductor of the Malmö Symphony Orchestra.
-From 1995 to 1998, he shared the title of principal conductor of the Royal Stockholm Philharmonic Orchestra with Sir Andrew Davis.
-Järvi was musical director of the Cincinnati Symphony Orchestra from 2001 to 2011.
-The orchestra made a number of recordings for the Telarc label during Järvi's tenure.
-In May 2011, he was named the orchestra's Music Director Laureate.
-Since 2004, he has been the Artistic Director of the Deutsche Kammerphilharmonie Bremen and an Artistic Advisor to the Estonian National Symphony Orchestra.
-In 2006, Järvi became the Principal Conductor of the Frankfurt Radio Symphony, and served in the post until 2014.
-In 2010, he became Musical Director of the Orchestre de Paris, concluding his tenure in 2016, the same year in which he was named Artist of the Year by both Gramophone and Diapason magazines.
+From 1995 to 1998, he shared the title of principal guest conductor of the Royal Stockholm Philharmonic Orchestra with Andrew Davis.
+From 2001 to 2011 he was music director of the Cincinnati Symphony Orchestra and subsequently named Music Director Laureate.

+Since 2004, Järvi has been the artistic director of the Deutsche Kammerphilharmonie Bremen and an artistic advisor to the Estonian National Symphony Orchestra.
+In 2006, he became the chief conductor of the Frankfurt Radio Symphony, and served in the post until 2014, following which he was named Conductor Laureate.
+In 2010, he became music director of the Orchestre de Paris, concluding his tenure in 2016, the same year in which he was named Artist of the Year by both Gramophone and Diapason magazines.

-Järvi is the founder and artistic director of both the Pärnu Music Festival and the Estonian Festival Orchestra.
-Järvi first guest-conducted the Tonhalle Orchestra in 2009, and returned in December 2016.
-In May 2017, the Tonhalle-Orchester Zürich announced the appointment of Järvi as its next chief conductor, effective with the 2019–2020 season, with an initial contract of five years.
-In December 2022, the orchestra announced an extension of Järvi's contract as its chief conductor through the 2028-2029 season.
+Järvi is the founder and artistic director of both the Pärnu Music Festival and Estonian Festival Orchestra.
+Launched in 2011, the festival is recognised as Estonia's leading classical music event, with 10 days of concerts every July on the Baltic coast.
+In addition to festival performances, Paavo Järvi regularly leads the Estonian Festival Orchestra on tour in Europe and Asia.
+In 2025, the orchestra made its New York debut, headlining Carnegie Hall's 90th birthday tribute to Arvo Pärt.

-Outside of Europe, in June 2012, the NHK Symphony Orchestra announced the appointment of Järvi as its chief conductor, beginning in the 2015–2016 season, with an initial contract of three years, which was extended a further three years to 2021.
-In November 2019, the NHK Symphony announced an extension of his contract through August 2022, at which time he stepped down as its chief conductor.
+In June 2012, the NHK Symphony Orchestra appointed Järvi its chief conductor from the 2015–2016 season.
+Järvi held the post through August 2022, after which he was named Honorary Conductor.